mahinikam16-pro/Header-File/README.md

 5. Advantages of This Program

-1.Code is simple and easy to understand
+1 Code is simple and easy to understand
-2.Header file approach increases readability
+2 Header file approach increases readability
-3.Macros reduce repetition
+3 Macros reduce repetition
-4.Fast calculations due to direct operations
+4 Fast calculations due to direct operations
-5.Good example of structured programming
+5 Good example of structured programming

 This project successfully performs all basic matrix operations on 3×3 matrices.
 The use of macros and structures makes the program efficient and easy to maintain.
 The output is user-friendly, and all mathematical operations work correctly.
 This project demonstrates understanding of structures, macros, functions, and matrix mathematics in C programming.

-Problem Statement : Write a C program to perform basic operations on 3×3 matrices.
+Problem Statement :

+Write a C program to perform basic operations on 3×3 matrices.
 The program should read two matrices, A and B, from the user, then compute and display their sum, difference, and product.
 Additionally, it should calculate and display the determinants of both matrices.
 All matrix operations—addition, subtraction, multiplication, and determinant calculation—should be implemented using C preprocessor macros, and the results should be displayed in a readable matrix format.

 Algorithm for Header file (matrix.h) :